The InSAR absolute phase amid singularities: Wrapped and unwrapped phase

 \subsubsection{Phase singularities}

-InSAR phase singularities are zeros of a coherence function, widely studied in optics \cite{gbur03,dennis09}.
-Phase singularities in zeros of complex scalar wavefields in e.g. optics and acoustics and of quantum mechanical wavefunctions, are also called optical vortices or wavefront dislocations; they feature in such phenomena as the Goos-H{\"a}nchen shift, seiches on a rotating Earth, or the ocean tides \cite{nye74,mortimer76,berry23}.
+Phase singularities as zeros of $\mathbb{C}$-valued functions are ubiquitous in physics.
+They commonly occur as zeros of coherence functions (e.g., InSAR, optics) and as zeros of complex scalar wavefields (e.g., optics, acoustics, quantum mechanical wavefunctions).
+The latter are also called optical vortices or wavefront dislocations and feature in such phenomena as the Goos-H{\"a}nchen shift, seiches on a rotating Earth, or the ocean tides \cite{nye74,mortimer76,berry23}.
 For an overview of their history and properties, see \cite{berry09,dennis09,berry23}.
 Their topological characteristics, for instance how they form and annihilate in bifurcations when the complex field is disturbed, are discussed in \cite{freund95,berry06,adachi07}.

 Phase singularities generically occur as points in the plane ($\mathbb{R}^2$).
 That is, almost all phase singularities are points \cite{berry09}, as that in Fig. \ref{fig:walkthrough}.
 Non-point singularities may arise from symmetry, such as the circles of vanishing amplitude in a circular aperture's Fraunhofer diffraction pattern.
 In $\mathbb{R}^3$, generic phase singularities form curves, including lines and loops \cite{huntley01,berry06}.
 In a general space $W$, their dimension is two less than that of $W$.
 Their codimension is two \cite{dennis09}, as both the real and imaginary part need to vanish.